dyfrad/.github/profile/README.md

-# About us
+# About

 Dyfrad is an applied research lab with physics, data science, and machine learning expertise.
-Current field of interest: finance.
+We are developing expertise in quantitative finance.

 ## Current project
 Developing an AI-powered personal finance management platform that